You are travelling with children – that is great! But this obviously means that the general standard tour program is not for you.

 You can book these tours as a package or take any of them separately.

 All the tours have different versions for the kids of different age!

-The tour consists of two parts, which we do either within one day with a break for lunch or on two different days.
-It also differs a bit for children of different ages.
+The tour consists of two parts which we do either on the same day with a break for lunch or on two different days.
+It also varies a little for children of different ages.

-- A walk along the Malaya Sadovaya street, where we will meet the famous St. Petersburg cat Vasily by name and his friend Vasilissa.
+- Malaya Sadovaya street.
+Itís a central pedestrian street famous for its minor monuments.
+Here we will meet well known St. Petersburg cat Elisey by name and his friend Vasilissa and get to know how cats saved our city during World War II.
 We will also see the fountain "Time" and try to make it work for us.